tewarideepak/javascript-training/notes.md

 # Method

 - In JavaScript, a method is a function that is associated with an object.
 It is a property of the object where the property's value is a function.

+# JSON

+In JavaScript, JSON stands for JavaScript Object Notation.
+It's a lightweight data format used for storing and exchanging data, especially between a client and server.

+{
+"name": "Alice",
+"age": 25,
+"isStudent": false
+}

+- JSON syntax is similar to JavaScript object literals but has stricter rules (e.g., property names must be in double quotes).